-TRIA physical therapists’ primary focus is the treatment of patients of all ages with sports and orthopaedic injuries.
-Nearly half of our staff have received advanced training and earned board-certified specialization in either sports medicine or orthopaedics.
-Our therapists do not specialize in treating neuromuscular or developmental pediatric conditions, but do specialize in treating children with sports and orthopaedic injuries.
+TRIA physical therapists’ primary focus is the treatment of patients of all ages with sports and orthopedic injuries.
+Nearly half of our staff have received advanced training and earned board-certified specialization in either sports medicine or orthopedics.
+Our therapists do not specialize in treating neuromuscular or developmental pediatric conditions, but do specialize in treating children with sports and orthopedic injuries.
 Patients who are trying to return to a specific sport or activity would do well here.
 For example, our outstanding Return to Throwing Program could help a little league thrower with shoulder pain.

 What common conditions would require a child to have physical therapy?

 With the pediatric population we see similar diagnoses to adults, in addition to overuse injuries from sport specialization at an early age and growth plate injuries; of which you may not see with a general orthopedic population.

 How do physical therapy appointments different between adults and children?

 Physical therapy appointments are based on the individual’s needs and presentation.
 A pediatric appointment can vary depending on the patients’ maturity level and style of learning.
 Sometimes a session can resemble an adult session.
 However, a majority of our elementary school aged patients respond well to an approach that involves games, tasks, and imagination.